IAHispano/Applio-Docs/faq/rvc/train/training.md

 # How to train

+!!!warning Important!
+Training is only for NVDIA GPUs.
+!!!

 ### Step 1: Dataset Preparation
 1. Create a folder with the desired name inside `Applio-RVC-Fork/datasets/`.
 2. Download the audio files intended for training into this folder.